-When some people think of the most populous Muslim nation on the planet, it is not unusual for them to assume that an Arab nation like Egypt is the champion.
-However, what many do not realise is that the most populous nation of Muslims on the planet is not even in Arabia or anywhere in the Middle East.
+When some people think of the most populous Muslim nation on the planet.
+It is not unusual for them to assume that an Arab nation like Egypt is the champion.
+However, what many do not realise is that the most populous nation of Muslims on the planet is not even in Middle East.
 It is located in southeast Asia and it is the nation of Indonesia.
 Yes, Indonesia.

-Even though Indonesia has thousands upon thousands of islands, it will interest you to know that just one of the islands is home to over 50% of the country’s population.
-This is the island of Java and as you might have guessed, it is the most populous island on the planet.
+Even though Indonesia has thousands upon thousands of islands.
+It will interest you to know that just one of the islands is home to over 50% of the country’s population.
+This is the island of Java and as you might have guessed.
+Which is the most populous island on the planet.

 O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the noblest of you in the sight of Allah is the most righteous of you. – The Holy Quran, 49:13

 Those verses are demonstrated by the people of Indonesia who see themselves as one irrespective of their ethnic or linguistic background.

 Talking of Islam in the country, not a few people will be interested in knowing how this all happened in the first place since Indonesia did not start as a Muslim nation.
 Buddhism, Hinduism, and traditional faiths were the predominant religions before the advent of Islam in this part of the globe.

 However, all that changed in the 13th century when Islam reached the northern sections of Sumatra.
 It was from Sumatra that Islam spread to other parts of Indonesia and the people widely accepted the faith.
 The acceptance was so widespread that by the 1700s, Islam was already the leading faith in both Java and Sumatra.
 Even as it spread, Islam in Indonesia has tolerated and coexisted with the existing faiths, thus reflecting the harmony inherent in the faith.